nyberry/nyberrysite/bio.md

 I am CMO of clini.co.uk, a medical software company which uses AI to help improve patient care and communication.
 From September 2025 I will be studying for a MSc in Data Science for HealthCare at Exeter University.

-My approach to health is simple.
-You can, and should, control about half of it by eating well, being active and avoiding harmful things.
-For everything else, technology is advancing rapidly.
-Things that could only be dreamed of yesterday, will be reality tomorrow.
+Roughly half your health is in your hands — eat well, move more, and steer clear of harm.
+For the rest, tomorrow’s tech is turning today’s dreams into reality.

 <div class="icons">
     <a href="https://www.linkedin.com/in/nick-berry-767329232/" aria-label="LinkedIn">